exonum/exonum-doc/src/architecture/serialization.md

 `Hash` and `PublicKey` types represent SHA-256 hashes and Ed25519 public keys and take 32 bytes.

-### Arrays
+### Slices

-An array is a data structure consisting of a collection of same type elements.
+A slice is a data structure consisting of a collection of same type elements.
-An array is stored so that the position of each element can be computed from its index.
-Array elements are located in memory without gaps in the order of increasing their indexes.
-String is array of bytes example.
+A slice is stored so that the position of each element can be computed from its index.
+Slice elements are located in memory without gaps in the order of increasing their indexes.

 ### Sequences